iifl-logo

 OPERATIONS

-The following discussion and analysis of our financial condition and results of operations for the period ended on
+The following discussion and analysis of our financial condition and results of operations for the financial year ended

 You should read the following discussion of our financial condition and results of operations together with our restated

-financial statements included in this Draft Red Herring Prospectus.
-You should also read the section titled "Risk
+financial statements included in this Red Herring Prospectus.
+You should also read the section titled "Risk Factors"

-" beginning on page 30 of this Draft Red Herring Prospectus, which discusses a number offactors, risks and
+beginning on page 22 of this Red Herring Prospectus, which discusses a number offactors, risks and contingencies

-contingencies that could affect our financial condition and results of operations.
-Our fiscal year ends on March 31 of
+that could affect our financial condition and results of operations.
+Our fiscal year ends on March 31 of each year, so

 In this section, unless the context otherwise requires, any reference to "we", "us" or "our" refers to Shreedhar